National-Composites-Centre/CompoST/_sources/Architecture.rst.txt

 	:param singleMaterial: str - used only if 1 material is used through-out the sequence
 	:param splineRelimitaion: 'Spline' - points collected as spline for relimitation
 	:param splineRelimitationRef: int - same as above but stored as reference to ID of the object instead of the object itself
+	:param EP: 'EffectiveProperties' - effective properties for the entire sequence

 .. py:function:: EndEdgeOfPart(CompositeElement)
 	Stands for engineering edge of part.